TUMFTM/REVOL-E-TION/README.md

 Their behavior (i.e. when they depart and arrive again, how much energy they use in between and whether they can be charged externally) is described in a so-called log file.
 Log files can be created using the integrated Discrete Event Simulation (DES), which is also capable of modeling range extension through mobile batteries as well as multiple use cases in different time frames (e.g. summer/winter) for the FleetUnits.

-The following system diagram shows the basic structure including one example of each block class (blocks are indicated by dashed lines):
+The following system diagram shows the basic structure including one example of each block class (blocks are indicated by dashed lines):<br>

 <div style="text-align: center;">
   <img src="./images/structure_diagram.svg" alt="Structure Diagram" style="width: 100%; max-width: 100%; height: auto; background-color: white;">